botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Error based or Blind SQL injection vulnerabilities, allow SQL queries in an application to be used to extract data or login credentials from the  database.
 SQLMAP is used to fast track the exploit and retrieve the sensitive information.

->Adding a double or single quote to web parameters and evaluate the error message response, indicate possible SQL injection point.
+>Adding a double (") or single quote (') to web parameters and evaluate the SQL error message, identify SQL injection vulnerability.

 [SQL Injection cheat sheet examples](https://portswigger.net/web-security/sql-injection/cheat-sheet)